 The past decade or more has seen exponential growth of the amount of video that is consumed online.
 This natural increase of global hours watched has been accelerated by the COVID-19 pandemic as lockdowns meant that people were spending more time than ever at home; what better way to pass the time when confined to the house than watching a video or two?

 As of December 2020, people watch an average of 18 hours of online video per week.
 That’s more than two and a half hours every day.
 Only 12 months prior to this, the average was 16 hours.
 Perhaps more startlingly, in 2017 it was just 10 and a half hours.
 This rapid increase in video consumption is set to continue and 2021 is set to see this biggest expenditure on video yet, with 99% of marketers planning to continue using video in their campaigns.
-With so much buzz surrounding video content, the question must be asked – is video effective for marketing?
+Along with marketers, freelance content creators have also taken up the video trend with platforms where they can upload videos to make them go viral.
+Sell on newsflare, or other such sites, after that maybe.
+There can be so many ways to go.
+Still, the question arises, with so much buzz surrounding video content – is video effective for marketing?